-As a tenant you have rights under the Residential Tenancies Act 2010.
+As a tenant you have rights under the Residential Tenancies Act 2010 and Residential Tenancies Regulation 2019.
 This factsheet is about damage to rented premises that is neither the fault of the landlord nor the tenant – the result of a storm, fire or flood, or other causes of such damage (e.g. a car crashes into the premises).
+This factsheet also applies if you rent a home in a residential land lease community (sometimes called a residential or caravan park).
+However if you own a home in a land lease community, please see our land lease communities factsheet on natural disasters.

 Keep out of unsafe premises and obey directions of emergency services.
 If the local council finds that the premises are unsafe, you may have to leave.
 (If you want to dispute a council finding, get legal advice.)